thoughtworksarts/thoughtworksarts.github.io/app/open-call/2019-volumetric-residency/index.markdown

 description: Open Call for a Volumetric Filmmaking residency, hosted by ThoughtWorks Arts and Scatter in New York City image      : /images/posts-special/open-call/2019-volumetric-residency/og_volumetric.jpg
 ---
+<p class="notice">Note: The deadline for this call has passed and submissions are no longer being accepted.
+Applicants will be contacted by email by May 8, 2019.</p>

 Residency Dates: June 10 - September 27, 2019

 ThoughtWorks, a global software consultancy with an arts residency based in New York City is partnering with [Scatter](http://scatter.nyc/) and their groundbreaking volumetric video software [Depthkit](https://www.depthkit.tv) to offer a funded artist residency focusing on volumetric filmmaking technology.